Thermal depolymerization: Biomass

 Biorefineries convert low-value agricultural and animal waste into useful chemicals.
-The industrial production of furfural by the acid catalysed thermal treatment of hemicellulose has been in operation for over a century.
-Lignin has been the subject of significant research for the potential production of BTX and other aromatics compounds, although such processes have not yet been commercialised with any lasting success.
+The industrial production of furfural by the acid-catalyzed thermal treatment of hemicellulose has been in operation for over a century.
+Lignin has been the subject of significant research for the potential production of BTX and other aromatic compounds, although such processes have not yet been commercialized with any lasting success.

 Plastics

-Certain polymers like PTFE, Nylon 6, polystyrene and PMMA undergo depolymerization to give their starting monomers.
+Certain polymers like PTFE, Nylon 6, polystyrene, and PMMA undergo depolymerization to give their starting monomers.
 These can be converted back into new plastic, a process called chemical or feedstock recycling.

-In theory this offers infinite recyclability but it is also more expensive and has a higher carbon footprint than other forms of plastic recycling, however in practice this still yields an inferior product at higher energy costs than virgin polymer production in the real world because of contamination.
+In theory, this offers infinite recyclability, but it is also more expensive and has a higher carbon footprint than other forms of plastic recycling; however, in practice, this still yields an inferior product at higher energy costs than virgin polymer production in the real world because of contamination.

 Related processes

-Although rarely employed today, coal gasification has historically been performed on a large scale.
-Thermal depolymerisation is similar to other processes which use superheated water as a major step to produce fuels, such as direct hydrothermal liquefaction.
+Although rarely employed presently, coal gasification has historically been performed on a large scale.
+Thermal depolymerization is similar to other processes which use superheated water as a major phase to produce fuels, such as direct hydrothermal liquefaction.
 These are distinct from processes using dry materials to depolymerize, such as pyrolysis.
-The term Thermochemical Conversion (TCC) has also been used for conversion of biomass to oils, using superheated water, although it is more usually applied to fuel production via pyrolysis.

-A demonstration plant due to start up in The Netherlands is said to be capable of processing 64 tons of biomass (dry basis) per day into oil.
-Thermal depolymerisation differs in that it contains a hydrous process followed by an anhydrous cracking / distillation process.
+The term thermochemical conversion (TCC) has also been used for conversion of biomass to oils, using superheated water, although it is more usually applied to fuel production via pyrolysis.
+A demonstration plant due to start up in the Netherlands is said to be capable of processing 64 tons of biomass (dry basis) per day into oil.
+Thermal depolymerization differs in that it contains a hydrous process followed by an anhydrous cracking / distillation process.

-Condensation polymers baring cleavable groups such as esters and amides can also be completely depolymerised by hydrolysis or solvolysis, this can be a purely chemical process but may also be promoted by enzymes.
-Such technologies are less well developed than those of thermal depolymerisation but have the potential for lower energy costs.
-Thus far polyethylene terephthalate has been the most heavily studied polymer.
-It has been suggested that waste plastic could be converted into other valuable chemicals (not necessarily monomers) by microbial action, such technology is still in its infancy.
+Condensation polymers bearing cleavable groups such as esters and amides can also be completely depolymerized by hydrolysis or solvolysis; this can be a purely chemical process but may also be promoted by enzymes.
+Such technologies are less well developed than those of thermal depolymerization but have the potential for lower energy costs.
+Thus far, polyethylene terephthalate has been the most heavily studied polymer.
+It has been suggested that waste plastic could be converted into other valuable chemicals (not necessarily monomers) by microbial action, but such technology is still in its infancy.